Psharma1602/CodeLegacy/README.md

 12. Twelfth log:- 18th May at 9:18pm (IST) The quizzes have been linked to the home page.(Lakshita)
 13. Thirteenth log:- 18th May at 10:08pm (IST) The login page and registration page has been pushed.(Palak Sharma)
 14. Fourteenth log:- 19th May at 1:28pm (IST) The review page has been added.(Lakshita)
+15. Fifteenth log:- 19th May at 1:34pm (IST) The signup page has been added.(Lakshita)